kimdebie/Heuristieken-Kaartkleuren/README.md

 		The datafiles of the maps and networks, in csv format.

 	/JSON_files:
-		Files needed for the visualisation of the maps.
+		For the visualisation of the maps, shapfiles have been used to show the maps.
+		These shapefiles are in the map Code/JSON_files.
+			Fixed_raj is for Rajasthan, India Map 1.
+			Fixed_spaj is for Spain Map 2.
+			Fixed_penns is for pennsylvania, USA Map 3.

 	/Network_files:
 		Files specific for the network visualization.